temporalio/temporal-jumpstart-dotnet/src/Temporal.Curriculum.Activities/README.md

    2. A Workflow author should often not be coupled to such low-level concerns so the Activity can own this rule.
    3. Avoid coupling Activity retryability to some assumption about how it is being executed.
 Setting this flag from the Activity should be reserved for cases where it will never succeed.

+## Try It Out

+Ensuring you are using either `cloud` or `local` launchSettings for both services:

+1. Run the `Api` Program.
+2. Run the `Domain` Program .
+3. Visit the Swagger UI and
+   1. `PUT` a `/onboardings/{id}` request.
+      1. Note that if you include `timeout` text in the `value` you can simulate a Workflow failure when trying to "RegisterCrmEntity"
+   2. `GET` a `/onboardings/{id}` request (using the ID you provided)
+      1. See the response includes the Workflow Status
+4. Visit the Temporal Web UI and verify that the Workflow has Completed or Failed as expected.